 Explore the historic telegraph station built in 1859 and discover Australia’s extraordinary secret war history from WW2.
-Appreciate and understand local indigenous culture at the Aboriginal meeting hut, with storytelling and bush tucker sessions from local guides.

 Watch whales at play and soak up the natural beauty and atmosphere for a few hours or stay overnight in the unique historic lightkeeper’s accommodation; great for families, groups, couples, friends and those hiking the Great Ocean Walk.

 The Lightkeeper’s Kitchen offers an array of tasty homemade fare; try the famous freshly baked scones and locally roasted coffee.

 The Cape Otway Lightstation is located a short drive off the Great Ocean Road.
 Entry fee applies.

 Explore everything about a region by selecting a location.

 Sign up to get the latest deals, tours & events along the Great Ocean Road

 Great Ocean Road Regional Tourism acknowledges the Traditional Custodians of the Great Ocean Road region the Wadawurrung, Eastern Maar & Gunditjmara.
 We pay our respects to their Elders, past, present and emerging.
 We recognise and respect their unique cultural heritage and the connection to their traditional lands.
 We commit to building genuine and lasting partnerships that recognise, embrace and support the spirit of reconciliation, working towards self-determination, equity of outcomes and an equal voice for Australia’s first people.